NEWS: later 11:00 return time from Semester 2

 Items borrowed during the day are due for return by 10:00 the following day.

 If an item has a reservation, you will be required to return the item before the reservation start time: you'll be informed of this when you borrow the item.
+Please check the return time on your receipt when using self-issue.

 Can I renew course collection items?